 Make these same changes for the “.htaccess” file again.
 Revoke read permissions from “public” and “group” and revoke write permissions from the “owner.”

-Do not make any changes to the other file paths, for example, the “wp-content” path; otherwise, WordPress will no longer function correctly.
+Do not change the other file paths, for example, the “wp-content” path; otherwise, WordPress will no longer function correctly.

-Let’s go back to the “System Tweaks” module in iThemes Security.
+Let’s return to the “System Tweaks” module in Solid Security.

 WordPress Salts

-“WordPress Salts” are protecting your passwords saved in the browser.
+“WordPress Salts” protects the passwords you save in the browser.
 If you save your password in the browser when you log in, WordPress stores this password in two cookies.
 However, if WordPress saved your password in clear text, attackers could quickly decrypt it.

 Security keys and salts avoid this problem by working together to cryptographically turn that plaintext password into a random jumble of characters.